-For each service, the agent generates:
+For each service, the brief carries four things:

 treeonboarding-briefs/